tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **What can we expect?** With their top DPC ranking finish, they're arguably the favorites coming into TI8.
 They won so many points you could theoretically buy one of their players and automatically get a spot at TI.
 Oh wait.

-**How to sound smart talking about VP** "Warding guide?
-Man, Sansheng couldn't lakad matatag his way out of a paper bag."
+**How to sound smart talking about VP** "Maybe Sansheng should've written a guide on how to deal with the chat wheel."

 **What would success look like?** Anything short of a grand finals appearance would undoubtedly be a disappointment to the team, their fans, and people hoping to get the 50 correct predictions Battle Pass achievement off VP matches.